Znow/znow.github.io/_posts/2021-04-23-consume-abp-api-from-flutter-app.md

 ---
 # Consume ABP API from Flutter App

-If you are using the [ABP Framework ](https://abp.io "ABP Framework ") and want to consume it in your Flutter application, please read further where I will give a guide on how to implement the changes needed in your application.
+If you are using the [ABP Framework ](https://abp.io "ABP Framework ") and want to consume it in your Flutter application, please read further where I will give a short guide on how to implement the changes needed in your application.

 I will not go in much detail about the actual Flutter code implementation neither the ABP implemnentation.

 ## Requirements
-* Existing ABP API project
+* Existing ABP API project with IdentityServer
 * Existing Flutter application

 ## Setup API

 First we need to setup our backend project, to enable another client, that is allowed to consume the API endpoints and thus make requests.
-Since we are using our DbMigrator to setup clients initially, we also need to add the new client from it's appsettings.
+Since we are using our YourProject.DbMigrator project to setup clients initially, we also need to add the new client from it's appsettings.

 _YourProject.DbMigrator/appsettings.json_